ApressGryffinWinkler/Generic-Data-Structures-and-Algorithms-in-Go/README.md

-# Generic Data Structures and Algorithms in Go
+# Generic Data Structures and Algorithms in Go by Richard Wiener
  978-1-4842-8190-1